corusm/Transferbot/README.md

 ```

 ## Run the bot
-Navigate to the directory where you have installed the bot (where the **node_modules** folder is located) and run these commands:
+Navigate to the directory where you have installed the bot (where the **bot.js** file is located) and run these commands:

 1. Start Bot: `npm start`
 2. Stop Bot: `npm stop`